stonepros/stone/doc/stonefs/administration.rst

     fs set <fs name> max_file_size <size in bytes>

-CephFS has a configurable maximum file size, and it's 1TB by default.
+StoneFS has a configurable maximum file size, and it's 1TB by default.
-You may wish to set this limit higher if you expect to store large files in CephFS.
+You may wish to set this limit higher if you expect to store large files in StoneFS.
 It is a 64-bit field.

 Setting ``max_file_size`` to 0 does not disable the limit.
 It would simply limit clients to only creating empty files.